burden/burdendotcc/src/_posts/2018-05-31-customize-pt1.md

 ```

-Finally we can run `bower install` which creates `src/_assets/vendor` then installs bulma and jquery.
-Handy!

 Wrapping everything up, we need to make a quick addition to
 `.travis.yml`, telling it to do the bower thing before building.